 In Limited Voting, voters may cast their votes for a given number of candidates that is smaller than the number of seats available.
 For example, in a five-member district, voters might be permitted to cast two votes, enabling minority voters making up about two-fifths of the population to elect two out of five seats.
 Or in a three-member district, voters might have just one vote each.

 Some experts classify Limited Voting as a majoritarian method.
-Gibraltar and Spain’s upper houses use it, as do several dozen American cities and school boards, particularly in Alabama, Pennsylvania, and Connecticut.
+Gibraltar and Spain’s upper houses use it, as do more than 100 dozen American cities and school boards, particularly in Alabama, Pennsylvania, and Connecticut.

 If voters using a Limited Voting method are permitted to cast only one vote, it is called Single Non-Transferable Vote.
 Afghanistan, Pitcairn Islands, Vanuatu, and Indonesia use Single Non-Transferable Vote.